-

 Evaluation criteria:

-- Provides interventions prior to, during and/or following adversity.
+- Provides interventions prior, during and/or following adversity.

 - Enhances the quality of life and wellbeing for young people (up to 4 years) and their families.